“Watson and the Shark”

-“Watson and the Shark” by John Singleton Copley depicts the rescue of the boy from a shark attack in Havana harbour, Cuba.
-Based on a true story of an attack that took place in 1749, the English boy Brook Watson, then a 14-year-old cabin boy, lost his leg in the attack and was not rescued until the third attempt by the shark, which is the subject of the painting.
+“Watson and the Shark” by John Singleton Copley depicts the rescue of the boy from a shark attack in Havana harbor, Cuba.
+This painting is based on the true story of an attack that took place in 1749.
+The English boy Brook Watson, then a 14-year-old cabin boy, lost his leg in the attack.
+He was not rescued until the third attempt by the shark, which is the subject of the painting.
 The shark attack on Watson resulted in the loss of his right leg below the knee.
-However, he went on to have a distinguished career including becoming a Lord Mayor of London.
+However, he went on to have a distinguished career, including becoming a Lord Mayor of London.

-Watson, while swimming alone in Havana harbour, was attacked by a shark and the shark attacked twice before Watson was rescued.
+Watson, while swimming alone in Havana harbor, was attacked by a shark, and the shark attacked twice before Watson was rescued.
 The first time, the shark removed flesh from below the calf of Watson’s right leg; the second time, it bit off his right foot at the ankle.
-Watson was rescued before the third attack by his shipmates, but his leg had to be amputated below the knee.
+Watson was rescued before the third attack by his shipmates.
+However, his leg had to be amputated below the knee.
 Watson recuperated in a Cuban hospital and recovered before returning to Boston.

-Many years later when Watson returned to London and became friends with the artist John Singleton Copley, Watson commissioned him to create a painting of the 1749 event, and Copley produced three versions.
+Many years later, when Watson returned to London, he became friends with the artist John Singleton Copley.
+Watson commissioned Copley to create a painting of the 1749 event, and Copley produced three versions.
 It was Copley’s first of a series of large-scale historical paintings that Copley would concentrate on after settling in London.
-The picture is highly romanticised with the bloody detail of the injuries hidden beneath the waves.
+The picture is highly romanticized with the gory detail of the injuries hidden beneath the waves.
 The figure of Watson was influenced by a statue in the Louvre and by Benjamin West’s The Death of General Wolfe, and the growing popularity of romantic painting.

 Copley painted three versions, the first, of 1778, is in the National Gallery of Art, Washington, D.C., a second, full-size replica is now in the Museum of Fine Arts, Boston, and a third, smaller, version with a vertical composition is in the Detroit Institute of Arts.

 In 1759 Watson returned to London to continue his mercantile career and became a successful merchant.
 Watson became a member of the original committee of the Corporation of Lloyds of London in 1772 and later served for ten years as its chairman.
-Watson was made a baronet in 1803, and his coat of arms was designed to reference his ordeal with the shark.
-Underneath Neptune brandishing his trident, the shield bears Watson’s severed right leg, with the Latin motto ‘Under God’s Protection’.
+Watson was made a baronet in 1803.
+His coat of arms was designed to reference his ordeal with the shark.
+Underneath Neptune brandishing his trident, the shield bears Watson’s severed right leg, with the Latin motto ‘Under God’s Protection.’

 John Singleton Copley

-Copley sailed in 1774 for London where he connected with Benjamin West another American born painter who together created a new kind of history painting, one with modern and current subjects.
-Copley also met Sir Joshua Reynolds and between 1776 and 1815 he sent forty-three paintings to exhibitions of the Royal Academy, of which he was elected an associate member.
+Copley sailed in 1774 for London, where he connected with Benjamin West.
+West was another American born painter, and together, they created a new kind of history painting, one with modern and current subjects.
+Copley also met Sir Joshua Reynolds, and between 1776 and 1815, he sent forty-three pictures to exhibitions of the Royal Academy, of which he was elected an associate member.
 His election to full membership occurred in 1783.